New Unmanaged Devices

 Reason 2: The device is connected via both Wi-Fi and Ethernet.

 Many computers, including Chromebooks, use different manufacturers for their ethernet and wireless components, so the Bark Home thinks they are two different devices.

 Make sure you assign all relevant devices to the correct child.
 That way, your Screen Time settings for that child apply for all of their devices, whether the Chromebook is connected to the home network over Wi-Fi or over ethernet.
+Also, check to see if their device has Randomized MAC turned off.
 Next, click here for steps on merging the duplicate devices.

 Reason 3: The device was set up for content monitoring.